balakarthikeyan/notes/questions/oops.md

 ## What are the Final class and Final methods?

-`Final Class` - A class that can’t be extended and inherited further is known as Final Class.
+`Final Class` - A class that can't be extended and inherited further is known as Final Class.
 This class is declared with the keyword final and should be declared.

-`Final Method` - Methods in the final class are implicitly final and if a user uses the final keyword that means methods can’t be overridden by subclasses.
+`Final Method` - Methods in the final class are implicitly final and if a user uses the final keyword that means methods can't be overridden by subclasses.

 ## What is static keyword ?